AceDataCloud/NanoBananaAPI/docs/nano_banana_tasks_api_integration_guide.md

 ## Batch Query Operation

-This is for querying the details of multiple task IDs, and unlike the above, the action needs to be selected as `retrieve_batch`.
+This is for querying task details for multiple task IDs, differing from the above in that the action needs to be selected as `retrieve_batch`.

 **Request Body** includes: